ThomasWeiser/elmfire/README.md

 ```

 When doing ordered `valuedChanged` queries it may be useful to map the result
-to a list, conserving the ordering:
+to a list to conserve the ordering:

 ```elm
 toSnapshotList : Snapshot -> List Snapshot